argarak/delta-cubed/README.md

 # delta-cubed

+## NOTICE: This project is abandoned, I will no longer work on it for the time being.
+Don't expect any development.

 ## Summary

 *Delta-cubed* is a HTML5 and JS game that will combine elements of a turn-based strategy battle system with a RPG.